Dixitkotak/translate-json-data/src/README.md

-this project will convert your two-layer JSON data to any language which is listed. this has been made to overcome the translation issues. which free tools like Google, and Microsoft is providing translation up to 5000 words but do not support the translation of JSON data. this will only support two-layered JSON data.
+this project will convert your two-layer JSON data to any language which is listed. this has been made to overcome the translation issues. which free tools like Google and Microsoft are providing translation up to 5000 words but do not support the translation of JSON data. this will only support two-layered JSON data.

 ex. of two-layer JSON data :